 To help explain the scope of the project, have a video call with the tradesperson.
 This is an easy way to walk through the project, explain what you want to achieve and provide them with a view of the area without the need for a face-to-face visit.
 If you are unable to have a video call or Facetime, sending the tradesperson the measurements of the space along with a collection of images and videos before the phone conversation will assist them greatly.

 You can also take this time to ask the tradesperson what precautions and health measures they are taking on a job site to ensure your safety and their safety.
-Be prepared for them to also ask you questions about your household safety practices and if anyone is self-isolating or within the high-risk category.
+Be prepared for them to also ask you questions about your household safety practices and if anyone is self-isolating or within a high-risk category.

 Social distancing and hygiene practices apply at home